mikesparr/typescript-postgres-auth-example/README.md

  * As a `user`, I want to be able to `logout`, so that my authentication session cannot be used by others
  * As a `user`, I want to be informed if attempts to gain access to my account occur, so I can help prevent unauthorized access
  * As a `user`, I want to be able to disable one or more devices (tokens), so I can prevent unauthorized access
+ * As a `user`, I want the app to respond quickly, so I don't have to wait for information

 ### Admin (User + Admin)
  * As an `admin`, I want to be able to `search` by city name, so I can view geo data about the city